geminilabs/site-reviews-v2/readme.txt

 2. A view of the Edit Review page

-3. A view of the Site Reviews &gt; Settings page
+3. A view of the MCE shortcode dropdown button

-4. A view of the Site Reviews &gt; Get Help &gt; Documentation tab
+4. A view of the Site Reviews &gt; Settings page

-5. A view of the Site Reviews &gt; Get Help &gt; System Info tab
+5. A view of the Site Reviews &gt; Get Help &gt; Documentation tab

-6. A view of the Site Reviews &gt; Add-Ons page
+6. A view of the Site Reviews &gt; Get Help &gt; System Info tab

 7. A view of the Recent Site Reviews widget settings